 Several types of bipolar disorder exist, including bipolar I disorder, bipolar II disorder, and cyclothymia.

-Mood disturbance is a hallmark symptom of bipolar disorder, but it is also a condition that can create cognitive change, including change in the area of empathy — the ability to be attuned to another person’s feelings and emotions.
+Mood disturbance is a hallmark symptom of bipolar disorder.
+Still, it is also a condition that can create cognitive change, including change in the area of empathy — the ability to be attuned to another person’s feelings and emotions.

 This article takes a closer look at the types of empathy and their relationship to bipolar disorder.

 Bipolar disorder appears to be related to low empathy in a two-fold way: neurologically and through symptomology.

 The exact cause of bipolar disorder is unknown, but it is a condition that can feature changes both in brain structure and chemistry.

 Similarly, a 2021 paper reported weaker neural connectivity in areas related to cognitive empathy among those living with bipolar disorder.